typeof(1:5)

 #> used (Mb) gc trigger (Mb) max used (Mb)

-gcinfo(TRUE) tells R to print a message every time the garbage collector runs.
-This is noisy but useful for diagnosing allocation-heavy code:
+gcinfo(TRUE) tells R to print a message every time the garbage collector runs, which is noisy but revealing when you want to understand how much allocation a piece of code is doing:

 gcinfo(TRUE)